 An integral element of the exhibition is called Chillout Cinema presenting a selection of classic Polish animation from the 60s and 70s.
 The Chillout Cinema breaks the frame of a typical movie theatre atmosphere, becoming a space for recreation, laidback watching and chatting.

 Another important element of the exhibition is the presence of Art Mediators – specially trained by the WRO team to work with the audience.
 The art guides know precisely the works and act as mediators between the exhibition and the audience.

 The Interactive Playground has so far been experienced by over three hundred thousand viewers in major art galleries and museums – from Moscow to Edinburgh.
 The exhibition and its authors were awarded the wARTo Award by the Gazeta Wyborcza daily in 2009.

-THE DOG was created in 1994, during the special edition of the WRO Biennale in Duże Studio of the National Television – it barked at the audience passing by, meeting kind and cheerful reactions.
-Next, THE DOG became a part of the Interactive Playground.
+THE DOG was created in 1994 during the special edition of the WRO Biennale in Duże Studio of the National Television – it barked at the audience passing by, meeting kind and cheerful reactions.
+Next, the DOG installation became a part of the Interactive Playground exhibition.
 THE DOG changes, although it doesn’t grow old.
 The 2015 WRO Biennale brings its next incarnation.
-The latest version of THE DOG is a miniature of the installation that you can assemble yourself (more: www.wrocenter.pl/en/pies)
+The latest version of THE DOG is a mobile application and a cartoon kennel for it that you can assemble yourself (more: www.wrocenter.pl/en/pies).

 RGB is an installation made of nine cubes in primary colors – red, green and blue.
 Take off your shoes, grab a kaleidoscope and enter a mysterious labyrinth of colours.
 Have a look at how they mix and what follows.